Syndace/python-xeddsa/README.md

 ### !!!
 IMPORTANT WARNING !!!
 This code was not written by a cryptographer and is most probably **NOT SECURE**.
-It is most probably **NOT RESISTENT TO SIDE CHANNEL ATTACKS** and you should **NOT USE IT IN PRODUCTION** if you don't REALLY know what you're doing.

-I hope some cryptographer can confirm/improve the security of this code in the near future.

 #### Ref10
 The python-xeddsa library uses the ref10 C & ASM implementation of curve25519 and ed25519 found in the ref10 directory.

-Just run `make` in the `ref10` directory and it should generate the two required files: `ref10/bin/crypto_scalarmult.so` and `ref10/bin/crypto_sign.so`.
+To build the required files, just run `make` in the `ref10/` directory.

+This step creates the shared object files `libcrypto_scalarmult.so` and `libcrypto_sign.so` as well as preprocessed headers required to build the Python [cffi](https://bitbucket.org/cffi/cffi) modules.

-Please make sure these files can be found using your PATH environment variable.
+Make sure the shared object files can be found by Python, e.g. by adding `ref10/bin/` to the `LD_LIBRARY_PATH` environment variable.

+Now you can run `python setup.py install` to install the package as usual.

 ### NOTICE
 This implementation is meant as a transitional solution until one of the big crypto-libraries like libsodium picks up XEdDSA.